Hostile City Showdown (1995)

 Hostile City Showdown (1995) was the second Hostile City Showdown professional wrestling event produced by Extreme Championship Wrestling (ECW).
-It took place on April 15, 1995 in the ECW Arena in Philadelphia, Pennsylvania, US.
+It took place on April 15, 1995 in the ECW Arena in Philadelphia, Pennsylvania in the United States.
 It was a "double header" event with Three Way Dance, which took place the prior weekend.
 The announcer for the event was Joey Styles.

+Excerpts from Hostile City Showdown aired on episodes #105 and #106 of ECW Hardcore TV on April 25, 1995 and May 2, 1995.
+The main event bout between Terry Funk and Cactus Jack appeared on the 2012 compilation DVD ECW Unreleased Vol. 1, while the ECW Television Championship bout between Dean Malenko and Eddie Guerrero appeared on the 2008 compilation DVD Viva La Raza!
+The Legacy of Eddie Guerrero.

 Event

 In the opening match of the event, Mikey Whipwreck took on Stevie Richards.
 After interference by Hack Meyers and Raven on behalf of Whipwreck and Richards respectively, Whipwreck delivered a FrankenMikey to Richards then pinned him.

 In the second bout, Tsubo Genjin took on Tony Stetson.
 Genjin performed a leg drop for the win.

 In the third bout, Axl Rotten took on Ian Rotten in a Barbed Wire Baseball Bat match.
 Ian wrapped barbed wire around Axl's head and hit him with a chair to win the match.

 The fourth bout was scheduled to be a singles match between Raven and Tommy Dreamer.
 The event saw the incipient feud between Raven and Dreamer develop, with Raven delivering a promo in which he revealed that his girlfriend, Beulah McGillicutty (who had debuted earlier that month at Three Way Dance), had been spurned by Dreamer at a summer camp as a teenager and had now aligned herself with Raven to seek revenge.
 The two then began their match.
 Near the end of the match, Beulah interfered on Raven's behalf and was given a piledriver by Dreamer.
 Dreamer later described the match as the first time the ECW fans "truly accepted [him]".

+Cactus Jack won the main event of Hostile City Showdown.

 The fifth bout saw Eddie Guerrero defend the ECW World Television Championship against Dean Malenko.
 After a back and forth match between the two, the match ended in a time limit draw.
 As a result, Guerrero retained the title.